Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixBasic.md

 ---
 title: "Essential"
-price: "150"
+price: "450"
 features: [
-  'Mixing of up to 5 tracks',
+  'Mixing of up to 3 tracks',
   'Vocal tuning included',
-  'Balancing levels, EQ, and basic processing',
+  'Balancing levels, EQ, and basic processing', 'Limited to 10 layers per track',
   '1 round of revisions for adjustments'
   ]
 btnText: ""